 This document is provided to law enforcement partnerships requesting funding of automated license plate readers using CATPA cash funds.
-This is a subsequent document to the ALPR Standards and Requirements, approved by the CATPA Board of Directors on July 21, 2016.
+This is a subsequent document to the ALPR Standards and Requirements, approved by the CATPA Board of Directors on July 21, 2016 and was revised in the current version on January 15, 2021.
 This document is intended for use by the CATPA Board of Directors, CATPA Office and Grant Projects requesting or being funded through the CATPA Cash Fund.
 NOTE: ALPR documentation needs to be submitted for every ALPR purchase or if the agency making the purchase has not already submitted such documentation.